Generators - 401kW & Above

 Description

-The Department of Homeland Security's Federal Emergency Management Agency (FEMA) is seeking proposals for an Indefinite Delivery-Indefinite Quantity (IDIQ) contract to procure generators rated at 401kW and above, including associated shipping and on-site training.
-This procurement aims to enhance FEMA's emergency response capabilities by updating their fleet with compliant generators that meet Tier 4 Final EPA standards, which are essential for operations both within the Continental United States (CONUS) and Outside Continental United States (OCONUS).
-The contract will span from February 2026 to February 2029, with a minimum guaranteed amount of $540,000, and proposals must be submitted by January 13, 2026, at 12:00 PM EST. Interested vendors should contact Oneko Dunbar or Danielle Sweetney for further details and ensure they are registered in the System for Award Management (SAM) prior to contract award.
+The Department of Homeland Security's Federal Emergency Management Agency (FEMA) is seeking proposals for an Indefinite Delivery-Indefinite Quantity (IDIQ) contract to procure generators rated at 401kW and above.
+This procurement aims to support FEMA's emergency response operations by providing essential power generation equipment, including necessary fuel tanks and on-site training, to ensure compliance with environmental regulations.
+The contract will span from February 2026 to February 2029, with a minimum guaranteed amount of $540,000, and proposals must be submitted by January 13, 2026, at 12:00 PM EST. Interested vendors should contact Oneko Dunbar or Danielle Sweetney for further information and ensure they are registered in the System for Award Management (SAM) prior to submission.

 Point(s) of Contact